vallirajasekar/ATS_SYSTEM/README.md

+Here is your updated `README.md` with the specified format for the ATS System project:

 # ATS System

+Access the application here: [ATS System](https://ats-system-34fp.onrender.com)

 This project aims to streamline the hiring process by utilizing the Gemini model for efficient resume parsing and tracking.
 The ATS System reduces the need for traditional methods and offers enhanced accuracy and performance.